 Scars are part of life and they show what you've been through.
 For some people, scars are special.
 A kid in your class might have a scar on his chest because he had heart surgery as a baby.
-Or you might have a scar from chickenpox.
+Or you might have a scar like Holly's, from a fall.

 Centuries ago, warriors showed off their scars as symbols of their bravery and to impress their friends with the exciting tales about how each one happened.
 Do any of your scars have a story?

 No matter what caused your scar, here's how your skin repaired the open wound.
 The skin made a bunch of collagen (say: KAHL-uh-jen) — tough, white protein fibers that act like bridges — to reconnect the broken tissue.
 As the body did its healing work, a dry, temporary crust formed over the wound.
 This crust is called a scab.